National church needs to continue leading the way to reconciliation

 On my bookshelf sit 19 bound volumes of Canadian Mennonite.
 I’m looking at Vol. 1, No. 1, published on Sept.
 15, 1997.
 Yes, that means that, come Sept.
 15, we will celebrate 20 years of this magazine in its current form.

 I was humbled and challenged when I spent the day with some of my Old Order Mennonite relations recently.

 “Trust in the Lord with all your heart and do not rely on your own insight” (Proverbs 3:5).

 “Do not let your hearts be troubled.
 You believe in God, believe also in me” (John 14:1).

 While training as a family therapist, I learned the term “emotional cut-off.”
 It was not a dynamic I was personally familiar with; my particular family tends to be on the opposite side of the spectrum.
 We are often so closely entwined in each other’s lives that a little more breathing space would be desirable, healthy even.
 As it suggests, emotional cut-off refers to ruptures in families.
-Relationships become so heated and painful that one or more persons cut off contact with others.
-A realistic metaphor is that of amputation.

 For many years my wife and I raised our family in an older community with many beautiful boulevard trees but very few young families.
 Despite our best efforts, our neighbours were aloof and at times confrontational, but we loved our little home and the family we were building there.